Follow the International System of Units (SI) as a guide for units of measurement (see www.bipm.org/en/publications/si-brochure/).

 Do not use full stops in these common abbreviations: eg, am, pm, op, no, cf, ie, ed, etc or after Mr, Mrs, Prof or Dr.

-Spell out acronyms in full at first mentioned in text, for instance: Department of Mathematics and Theoretical Physics (DAMTP).
+Spell out acronyms in full when they are first mentioned in text, for instance: Department of Mathematics and Theoretical Physics (DAMTP).
 Also consider adding an acronym glossary to longer documents, especially for non-technical readers.

 Use open punctuation in addresses: